Relative De Rham cohomology in diffeological spaces: Introduction

 \section{Introduction}

-Diffeological spaces are a generalization of differentiable manifolds, which provides a framework for non-classical objects like quotients of manifolds or spaces of smooth functions.
+Diffeological spaces are a generalization of differentiable manifolds, which provides a framework for non-classical objects like non-Hausdorff quotients of manifolds \qr{and} spaces of smooth functions.
 Also, diffeology theory seems to be a convenient setting in various areas of physics.

 A diffeology in the set $X$ is a family $\D$ of so-called {\em plots} ---that is, set maps $\alpha\colon U \to X$ whose domains are open subsets $U\subset \R^n$, $n\geq 0$, --- satisfying three axioms: covering, locality, and compatibility (see Definition \ref{DEFI-DIFFEOL}).